DataDog/integrations-core/docs/dev/oauth_for_data_integrations.md

 As a part of your pull request, update your README file with an **uninstallation** section under `## Setup` that includes the following instructions (along with any custom instructions you would like to add):

-- To ensure this integration is fully uninstalled, revoke authorization in the Configure tab of this tile or in [OAuth Apps][9] within Organization Settings in Datadog.
+- To ensure this integration is fully uninstalled, revoke authorization in the **Configure** tab on this tile or in [**OAuth Apps**][9] within your **Organization Settings** in Datadog.
-- Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys management page][10].
+- Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys page][10].

 To start the publishing process in the [Developer Platform][4]: